-ENTER ONLINE -- This year, you can complete all your entries online.
+ENTER ONLINE -- Complete all your entries online.
 No paper entry forms, no mailing or shipping.
 You simply fill out the online entry form, upload your entries and pay on our secure online site.
 That's all there is to it.

-APEX Deadlines What is the entry deadline?
-Your deadline for online entries is 11:59pm, March 10, 2014.
+APEX Deadline What is the entry deadline?
+Your deadline for online entries is February 18, 2015.

 Note: If you have a print publication, such as a magazine, that you also post online for people to read or download there, then you can enter that publication in either print categories or electronic categories, or both.